blentz100/AEM-Sites-WKND-Tutorial/README.md

 3 - Pages and Templates

 Planning for most new sites starts with some mockups using a design tool like Adobe XD, which will be used in this example.

+Experience Fragments are useful in that they allow you to combine multiple elements into a single reusable component like a header or footer

+Submitted two PRs on this section.

-Up to 2nd video.
+Up to "Inspect another component within the WKND components"

 4 - Client-Side Libraries